parkerludwig/170ArborCourt/README.md

 Unit can be sold furnished, depending on your preferences.

--Washing machine and dryer are included in the asking price.
+- Washing machine and dryer are included in the asking price.

--Piano, treadmill, tables, desk, chairs, couch, large memory foam lovesack, and bookshelf could be included.
+- Piano, treadmill, tables, desk, chairs, couch, large memory foam lovesack, and bookshelf could be included.